cozzini/hpc-tn/gemm/README.rst

   void cblas_sgemm(const enum CBLAS_ORDER Order, const enum CBLAS_TRANSPOSE TransA, const enum CBLAS_TRANSPOSE TransB, const int M, const int N, const int K, const float alpha, const float *A, const int lda, const float *B, const int ldb, const float beta, float *C, const int ldc)

 The first argument ``Order`` specifies wheter we are using column major storage or row major storage.
 We will be using colmajor, since cublas  uses such data layout. ``TransA`` and ``TransB`` tell that the matrices should be taken as they are, so not transposed.
 The rest are the standard GEMM arguments, to perform the operation

 ::

   C(M,N) = alpha*A(M,K)*B(K,N) + beta*C(K,N)

-The paramters ``lda``, ``lbd`` and ``ldc`` are the leading dimensions of the matrices, which, since we are using colmajor order, should be the number of rows (lda=M, ldb=K, ldc=M)
+The parameters ``lda``, ``lbd`` and ``ldc`` are the leading dimensions of the matrices, which, since we are using colmajor order, should be the number of rows (lda=M, ldb=K, ldc=M)

 To compile and run the code, first submit an interactive job to the queue system

 ::

-  qsub -q jrc -l walltime=2:00:00 -l nodes=1:ppn=24 -I
+ qsub -l walltime=1:00:00,nodes=1:ppn=4 -I -q SHPC2019_cpuQ

 Load the needed module

 ::

-  module load openblas/0.2.14/gnu/4.9.3
+  module load OpenBLAS-0.3.7

 And type